Game Boy Advance: Games

 With hardware performance comparable to the Super Nintendo Entertainment System, the Game Boy Advance represents progress for sprite-based technology.
 The system's library includes platformers, SNES-like role-playing video games, and games ported from various 8-bit and 16-bit systems of the previous generations.
 This includes the Super Mario Advance series, and the system's backward compatibility with all earlier Game Boy titles.
-Though most GBA games primarily employ 2D graphics, developers have ambitiously designed some 3D GBA games that push the limits of the hardware, including first-person shooters like a port of Doom, racing games like V-Rally 3, and even platformers, like Asterix & Obelix XXL.
+Though most GBA games primarily employ 2D graphics, some developers ambitiously designed some 3D GBA games that push the limits of the hardware, including some racing games.

 Some cartridges are colored to resemble the game (usually for the Pokémon series; Pokémon Emerald, for example, being a clear emerald green).
 Others have special built-in features, including rumble features (Drill Dozer), tilt sensors (WarioWare: Twisted!, Yoshi's Universal Gravitation), and solar sensors (Boktai).

 In Japan, the final game to be released on the system was Final Fantasy VI Advance on November 30, 2006, which was also the final game published by Nintendo on the system.
 In North America, the last game for the system was Samurai Deeper Kyo, released on February 12, 2008.
 In Europe, the last game for the system is The Legend of Spyro: The Eternal Night, released on November 2, 2007.
 The Japan-only Rhythm Tengoku, the first game in what would eventually become known outside Japan as the Rhythm Heaven/Rhythm Paradise series, is the final first-party-developed game for the system, released on August 3, 2006.

-While those games were the last to be officially released at the time, a game titled Shantae Advance: Risky Revolution was released in 2025 for the console.
+While those games were the last to be officially released at the time, Sigma Star Saga DX, a remake of 2005's Sigma Star Saga, was made available for pre-order in March 2025 for the console.
+This would be followed by a game titled Shantae Advance: Risky Revolution, which was released the following April as the true final game for the system.
 It was originally in development until 2004, when work halted due to the lack of a publisher.
 Development resumed in 2023, using the same code and hardware.